Slum clearance in the United Kingdom: Mid-20th century

 The drive to clear slum houses resumed in 1955, particularly in Manchester where 68,000 were deemed to be unfit.
-By 1957, slum clearances were well underway according to Henry Brooke, the Minister of Housing and Local Government, who stated that houses condemned or demolished had gone up from 20,000 in 1954 to 35,000 by 1956, while rehousing over 200,000 people during the mid-1950s.
+By 1957, slum clearances were well under way according to Henry Brooke, the Minister of Housing and Local Government, who stated that houses condemned or demolished had gone up from 20,000 in 1954 to 35,000 by 1956, while rehousing over 200,000 people during the mid-1950s.
 In 1960, 50 local authority clearance figures suggested long-term problems in addressing slums.
 Through the period 1955–1960, of the estimated 416,706 dwellings deemed unfit, only 62,372 had been cleared by 1960.
 The authority with the highest number of unfit homes was Liverpool with around 88,000, closely followed by Manchester.
-By March 1963, Liverpool had only cleared around 10% of the houses deemed unfit in 1955 and was one of 38 local authorities classes as having clearance problems requiring special attention.
+By March 1963, Liverpool had only cleared around 10% of the houses deemed unfit in 1955 and was one of 38 local authorities classed as having clearance problems requiring special attention.
 From 1964 to 1969, 385,270 houses in England were demolished or condemned during slum-clearance schemes.
 Slum clearance accelerated during the 1960s: 10,000 more slum houses were demolished during 1968 than in 1963.

-During a speech in the House of Commons in 1965, Alf Morris noted that 20% of the country's poorest dwellings were in the North West region.
+In a speech in the House of Commons in 1965, Alf Morris noted that 20% of the country's poorest dwellings were in the North West region.
 In Manchester, many dwellings were considered uninhabitable, with an estimated 54,700 dwellings, representing 27.1% of the total, being unfit for habitation.
 Around three-quarters of the region's poorest residences were located in a belt of land dominated by Manchester and Liverpool.
 The decline of the region was noted in comparison to comments made by antiquary John Leland, who in 1538 described the town of Manchester as "the fairest, best builded" town he had seen.
-Morris considered that Manchester had shown "more vigour courage and compassion" than other cities in tackling the slum housing problem, with 4,000 houses demolished both in 1963 and 1964, in line with set targets.
-When comparing slum clearances undertaken by Manchester, Leeds, Birmingham, Liverpool, Sheffield and Bristol, figures suggested that for the five years ending June 1965, Manchester was ahead of the other cities in the number of houses either demolished or compulsory purchased with a view to demolish.
+Morris considered that Manchester had shown "more vigour courage and compassion" than other cities in tackling the slum housing problem, with 4,000 houses demolished both in 1963 and in 1964, in line with set targets.
+When comparing slum clearances undertaken by Manchester, Leeds, Birmingham, Liverpool, Sheffield and Bristol, figures suggested that for the five years ending June 1965, Manchester was ahead of the other cities in the number of houses either demolished or compulsory purchased with a view to demolition.